Arkansas Lemon Law: Your Complete Legal Guide

 If the consumer chooses a refund, the manufacturer must provide:

-- Finance charges: Interest and loan fees
+- Finance charges: Interest and loan origination fees incurred

 Usage Deduction = (Purchase Price x Miles at First Repair) / 120,000